Veterans Affairs Medical Center Substance Use Disorders Services - East Orange New Jersey

 Veterans Affairs Medical Center Substance Use Disorders Services - East Orange, NJ

-Veterans Affairs Medical Center Substance Use Disorders Services is a methadone and general addiction rehab center in East Orange, NJ, situated at 385 Tremont Avenue And Center Street in the 07018 zip code.
+Veterans Affairs Medical Center Substance Use Disorders Services is a methadone and general addiction treatment center in East Orange, NJ, situated at 385 Tremont Avenue And Center Street in the 07018 zip code.
 Veterans Affairs Medical Center Substance Use Disorders Services specializes in suboxone prescription.
-It is able to accommodate adults and young adults.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Services include cognitive behavioral therapy, motivational interviewing and matrix Model.
-As part of its treatment program, Veterans Affairs Medical Center Substance Use Disorders Services also offers cocaine detoxification and opioid detox.
-In addition, it provides employment counseling or training, group counseling and hepatitis education, counseling and support.
-Veterans Affairs Medical Center Substance Use Disorders Services caters its treatment program to women and men.
+It is able to accommodate young adults and adults.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Services include motivational interviewing, relapse prevention and rational emotive behavioral therapy.
+As part of its treatment program, Veterans Affairs Medical Center Substance Use Disorders Services also offers opioid detox and cocaine detoxification.
+In addition, it provides marital/couples counseling, individual counseling and substance use education.
+Veterans Affairs Medical Center Substance Use Disorders Services caters its treatment program to men and women.

 Address: 385 Tremont Avenue and Center Street, East Orange, NJ 07018